OmniLayer/omni-devops/README.md

 1. You can also reduce the number of CPUs used for a particular Virtualbox VM which may also help to reduce load on your host system.
 The configuration lines in `Vagrantfile` that you are interested in look like this:

         v.cpus = 2

+1. If you're on Windows 8.1, don't use the `vagrant suspend` command because of this [VirtualBox bug](https://www.virtualbox.org/ticket/13583).
+(There's also a [Vagrant Issue](https://github.com/mitchellh/vagrant/issues/4276) with more specific information and some workarounds.)

+### Master Core VM

+1. Make sure you didn't skip the step to assign an RPC username and password.